-That said, insurance coverage which lasts a full lifetime may be the better option if you anticipate still having dependent family members as you enter old age, have debts that are not going to be paid off for a long time, do not plan on retiring at the average age, etc.
+That said, insurance coverage which lasts a full life may be the better option if you anticipate still having dependent family members as you enter old age, have debts that are not going to be paid off for a long time, do not plan on retiring at the average age, etc.

 In cases like these, it is important to consider a universal life insurance policy.
 If you aren’t familiar with universal life insurance plans, you’re not alone.
 Most people don’t understand these plans or the benefits/costs of them.

 Coverage that lasts a lifetime tends to be more expensive, but if you are looking to save money and get a policy that is guaranteed to last until you die, Guaranteed Universal Life Insurance may just be for you.

 If you’re going to get universal life insurance, you might as well make sure the death benefit is guaranteed.

 What this basically means is there will be a payout even if the buildup of its cash value suddenly falls behind or the overall costs of insurance go up.